wundergraph/wundergraph/docs-website/src/pages/docs/cloud/otel-collector.md

 ## Export to WunderGraph Cloud Collector from your own OpenTelemetry Collector

-If you already have your own OpenTelemetry Collector and want to export your traces to WunderGraph, you'd need to add a new `otltphttp` exporter in your config.yml, with WunderGraph API-Token as your Authorization header:
+If you already have your own OpenTelemetry Collector and want to export your traces to WunderGraph, you'd need to add a new `otlphttp` exporter in your config.yml, with WunderGraph API-Token as your Authorization header:

 ```shell
 exporters: